China ferrous futures slide as sluggish downstream demand weighs - Up News Info

 China’s property investment grew at slower pace in Jan-Oct from the first nine months, while new construction starts measured by floor area declined at a faster pace, according to the National Bureau of Statistics.

-($1 = 6.3820 Chinese yuan renminbi) (Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; editing by Uttaresh.V)
+($1 = 6.3808 Chinese yuan) (Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Uttaresh.V and Sherry Jacob-Phillips)